 Here are some of the things competition judges and newspapers have said about David's choirs: ... a great deal of choral expertise ..... very beautiful indeed ..... a terrific performance ..... such a lovely sound and a good atmosphere ..... glossy, sensuous singing ..... entire programme was an adventure in choral singing ... a fine choir, beautifully trained ... the best small-choir concert I've ever heard … What a wonderful choir!
 When can you come to Texas?

 His book Training your young choir ( "very impressed with this book ... well written, with a very engaging and often amusing style" - The Mastersinger) was originally written at the request of publishers Boosey & Hawkes, but was first published as an eBook through this website.
-It has recently (March 2011) been issued in America by CreateSpace/Choirmaster Press as a paperback, and is available from Amazon.
+It has recently (March 2011) been issued by CreateSpace/Choirmaster Press as a paperback, and is available from Amazon.
 Click here for details.